AM0TZ/Portswigger_labs/Web cache poisoning/Web cache poisoning.md

 ```
 there is no set-cookie header so its good to poison

+# Attack:
-3. send both stages, one after the other and wait for the victim to load the poisoned pages
+send both stages, one after the other and wait for the victim to load the poisoned pages

 # POP!

 # Exploiting cache implementation flaws  (7 labs)
 https://portswigger.net/web-security/web-cache-poisoning/exploiting-implementation-flaws